-This was the Japanese defence plan within ‘Sho’ for the Philippine islands group, leading to the Battle of Leyte Gulf (July/August 1944).
+'Sho 1' was the Japanese defence plan within the 'Sho' scheme for the Philippine islands group, leading to the Battle of Leyte Gulf (July/August 1944).

 Of the various defence sectors envisaged in the 'Sho' overall defence plan, it was this which the Japanese thought most likely to receive a direct US assault during 1944, so the Japanese believed that it was essential for the assault to be defeated, inflicting on the US forces the number of casualties as heavy as that which the Japanese themselves were prepared to accept.
 Only thus, the Japanese believed, would the momentum of the US advance be checked and uninterrupted maritime communications maintained between Japan and the Netherlands East Indies and Malaya, whence the Japanese war effort derived almost all its fuel and also a number other vital raw materials.